clark-cui/vitepress-blog-zaun/README.md

-## WIP

-This is my always wip personal webpage.You could [click here](http://clark-cui.top) to see what it looks like.

 ## Hello

-It use [vitepress ](https://github.com/vuejs/vitepress) to genetate md file,and the design reference is from [lihautan](https://lihautan.com/).

-Also,it use github-actions to depoly on my personal server.
+This is my always wip personal webpage.You could [click here](http://clark-cui.top) to see what it looks like.For now,It use vitepress to generate .md file.

 ## Highlights